How Many Safety Tips Do You Follow?

 - Drive slower than the speed limit

-Whether you are driving too fast or driving too slow, you could cause a potential collision.
+Whether you are driving too fast or driving too slow, you could cause a potential collision and face civil – or sometimes even criminal – liability.
 The best scenario is to drive the speed limit and make sure you are in the proper lane to avoid any potential issues.